matrix-org/synapse/docs/admin_api/user_admin_api.rst

 The following actions are performed when deactivating an user:

-- Try to unpind 3PIDs from Identity Server
+- Try to unpind 3PIDs from the identity server
-- Remove all 3PIDs from Homeserver
+- Remove all 3PIDs from the homeserver
-- Delete any devices and E2E-Keys
+- Delete all devices and E2EE keys
-- Delete any access tokens
+- Delete all access tokens
-- Delete password hash
+- Delete the password hash
-- Removal from all the rooms the user is a member of
+- Removal from all rooms the user is a member of
-- Delete from user directory
+- Remove the user from the user directory
 - Reject all pending invites
-- Remove all information on the user from the account_validity table
+- Remove all account validity information related to the user

-The following actions are additionally performed when deactivating an user and and you set ``erase`` to ``true``:
+The following additional actions are performed during deactivation if``erase`` is set to ``true``:

-- Remove displayname
+- Remove the user's display name
-- Remove avatar URL
+- Remove the user's avatar URL
 - Mark the user as erased